swazde/web-prog-course/assignment/assingment2/readme.md

 ### Assignment 2 (PHP)
 #### Data-centric Online System
-In this group project, students will need to develop a functional data-centric online system.
+In this group assignment, students will need to develop a functional data-centric online system.
 The minimum requirements for the implemented system must satisfiy the points below:
 1. The developed system must be functional
 2. The developed system must be data-centric (connected to a database)
 3. The developed system must be implemented using languague learned in this class: i.e. HTML, CSS, JavaScript, PHP, MySQL